-- Little or no progress despite the use of quality first teaching including targeted teaching approaches and a differentiated curriculum.

-- Working at significantly below age expectations, particularly in literacy and numeracy.

-- Presenting persistent emotional and / or mental health difficulties, which affect learning and/or attendance and have not been managed by appropriate strategies usually employed.

-- Sensory or physical impairments that result in little progress despite the provision of appropriate aids or specialist equipment.

-- Poor communication or interaction, requiring specific interactions and adaptions to access learning.

-- 1c.
-Curriculum support (provision) is achieved by:

-- 1. Identifying and assessing individual students' needs.

-- 2. Reporting of students' needs to all members of school staff

-- 3. Providing an appropriate curriculum, taking into account:

-- National Curriculum

-- Continuity and progression

-- Departmental development plans

-- 4. Delivering an appropriate curriculum taking into account:

-- Suitable teaching resources

-- Effective differentiated strategies

-- A supportive learning environment

-- Encouraging a positive self-image

-- 5. Providing learning support through:

-- Quality First Teaching

-- Targeted Interventions

-- Curriculum development

-- Support teaching

-- Bespoke training

-- INSET
+- Little or no progress despite the use of quality first teaching including targeted teaching approaches and a differentiated curriculum. - Working at significantly below age expectations, particularly in literacy and numeracy. - Presenting persistent emotional and / or mental health challenges, which affect learning and/or attendance and have not have not improved with appropriate support. - Sensory or physical challenges that result in little progress despite the provision of appropriate aids or specialist equipment. - Poor communication or interaction, requiring specific interactions and adaptions to access learning. - 1c.
+Curriculum support (provision) is achieved by: - 1.
+Identifying and assessing individual students' needs. - 2.
+Sharing students' needs to school staff - 3.
+Delivering an appropriate curriculum that includes: - Suitable and accessible teaching resources - Effective differentiated strategies - A supportive learning environment - Encouraging a positive self-image - 4.
+Providing learning support through: - Quality First Teaching - Targeted Interventions - Curriculum development - Supporting teachers - Bespoke training - INSET - 5.
+Using outside agencies where necessary and appropriate. - 6.
+Monitoring individual progress and making reasonable adjustments where necessary. - 7.
+Ensuring that parents and carers understand the process and involving them in the support of their child's learning.
+Including the co-production of one-page profiles where appropriate. - 8.
+Encouraging students with SEND to actively participate by sharing their voice and lived experience.

-- 6. Using outside agencies where necessary and appropriate. - 7.
-Monitoring individual progress and making revisions where necessary. - 8.
-Ensuring that parents / carers understand the process and involving them in the support of their child's learning. - Encouraging students with SEND to actively participate in all decision-making processes and contributing to the assessment of their needs, meeting and transition process. - 10.
-Making regular reports to governors regarding SEND issues to raise awareness and to aid implementation of processes and procedures. - 11.
+- 9. Engaging with governors regarding SEND issues to raise awareness and to aid implementation of processes and procedures. - 10.
 Teaching Assistants and teachers collaborate effectively, teaching assistant provision is effective.